bitfaster/BitFaster.Caching/README.md

    </tr>
 </table>

 These charts summarize the percentage increase in hit rate ConcurrentLru vs LRU.
-Increase during sequential scan can be > 90%, depending on cache size relative to data set.
+Increase is in hit rate is significant at lower cache sizes.

 <table>
   <tr>